taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 2: FrameMaker Files.md

 ## Structure of FrameMaker File

 Accuray's manufacturing work instructions are generated via FrameMaker books.
 A FrameMaker book is a collective body of individual FrameMaker files.
-The appeal to this, is the ability to separate sections / chapters of a publication into files that can be easily moved around to different locations within that publication.
+The appeal to this is the ability to separate sections / chapters of a publication into files that can be easily moved around to different locations within that publication.

 In the context of manufacturing work instructions, a standard FrameMaker book will contain three (3) files: